print

 • The resulting fit parameters are displayed in the 2D Curve Fit window

-• A graphic representation of the fitted 2D function is shown along side the residual (difference between the real data and the fit divided by the statistical error in the data).
+• A graphic representation of the fitted 2D function is shown alongside the residual (difference between the real data and the fit divided by the statistical error in the data).

 • Contours representing the fitted function are displayed on the main 2D display on top of the real data.